usario172332/youraifood-app/youraifood-app/README.md

    → Create Key.
 Add a small amount of credit (a few euros covers thousands of plan generations at Sonnet pricing).
 3. **Stripe** — [dashboard.stripe.com](https://dashboard.stripe.com) → Product
-   catalog → add a product "YourAiFood Premium" with a recurring price of €7.99/month.
+   catalog → add a product "YourAiFood Premium" with a recurring price of €7.77/month, and optionally a second recurring price of €76/year for the yearly plan.
    Copy the Price ID (`price_...`).
 Then get your Secret key from Developers → API keys.
    You'll add the webhook secret after deploying (step 3 below).